cruddy/docs/Configuration.md

 'dashboard' => '@users',
 ```

-`auth_filter` is a filter name that is used before any request to the Cruddy.
-In this filter you can check whether the
+`middleware` is a middleware name that is used before any request to the Cruddy.
+In this filter you can check whether
-user is authenticated and has required permissions.
-The default value is `null`, meaning anyone can access the backend.
+the user is authenticated and has required permissions.
+The default value is `null`, meaning anyone can access the
+backend.

 `permissions` is an identifier of permissions driver.
 The driver manages per-entity permissions. [[More about permissions|permissions]].